vechain/grant-program/applications/miden.md

 - Participation in events and conferences
 - Articles publication in reputable business platforms
 - A Discord-Server will be setup for developer support and generic development discussion
+- Educational workshops: Organize educational workshops to educate the community about the environmental issue that the project is addressing and how the blockchain technology will be used to solve it.
+The workshops can be held in community centers, schools, and other public places.
+- Social media campaigns: Use social media platforms to launch awareness campaigns and to engage with the community.
+The campaign can include infographics, short videos, and other interactive content to create awareness about the project's objectives and how the community can participate.
+- Community forum: Establish a community forum where people can share their thoughts, ideas, and concerns about the project.
+This forum can also serve as a platform for project updates, news, and discussions.
+- Environmental organizations: Partner with local environmental organizations to create a network of environmental enthusiasts who can help spread the word about the project.
+This can also help the project access local resources and expertise to help implement and scale the project.
+Implement a rewards program: Implement a rewards program that incentivizes community members to participate in the project.
+This can be done through token rewards or other incentives that encourage active participation in the project.
+- Community clean-up events: Organize community clean-up events to bring people together and create awareness about environmental sustainability.
+These events can be organized in partnership with local environmental organizations or community groups.

 ## Future Plans